Peter the Immigrant

 Post-War Property Claims and Compensation

 In 1877, after the war was over, the Blossers would make an attempt to be compensated for the property stolen by them by the Union soldiers under the orders of General Sheridan.
-Records of the petitions to the Committee on War-Claims by Abraham Blosser and Peer Blosser are documented in the Journal of the First Session of the Forty-Fifth Congress of the United States, House of Representatives (October 15, 1877).
+Records of the petitions to the Committee on War-Claims by Abraham Blosser and Peter Blosser are documented in the Journal of the First Session of the Forty-Fifth Congress of the United States, House of Representatives (October 15, 1877).

 From what it appears Jonas Blosser claimed 1,188 in lost property and was reimbursed a paltry 206.
 However, the author of Mennonites in the Confederacy, a Study of Civil War Pacifism asserts of Peter Blosser that he "had his teams of horses pressed into sevice at different times to haul stores for the Confederacy" in lieu of military service, and was "apparently quite cooperative" (p.
 89) -- according to the author, it was on account of such cooperation that they saw fit to deny his claim for postwar compensation.